noobe/Notes/Web Performance/Animation performance and frame rate/README.md

 - With CSS animations you specify a number of keyframes, each of which uses CSS to define the appearance of the element at a particular stage of the animation.
 The browser creates the animation as a transition from each keyframe to the next.

 - With CSS animations you specify a number of keyframes, each of which uses CSS to define the appearance of the element at a particular stage of the animation.
 The browser creates the animation as a transition from each keyframe to the next.

+- Compared with animating elements using JavaScript, CSS animations can be easier to create.
+They can also give better performance, as they give the browser more control over when to render frames, and to drop frames if necessary.